Lightning win Game 5, deny Avs chance to take Stanley Cup - NewsBreak

 Lightning win Game 5, deny Avs chance to take Stanley Cup

-The resilient Tampa Bay Lightning spoiled Colorado's party to stay in the hunt for a third straight Stanley Cup title, beating the Avalanche 3-2 on Friday night in Game 5.
+DENVER (AP) — The Tampa Bay Lightning spoiled Colorado's party to stay in the hunt for a third straight Stanley Cup title, beating the Avalanche 3-2 on Friday night in Game 5.

 Nikita Kucherov and defenseman Jan Rutta also scored for the Lightning.
 Valeri Nichushkin and Cale Makar had goals for Colorado.
 Makar's third-period tally bounced off the skate of Erik Cernak and through the pads of Vasilevskiy to tie it at 2.

-That set the stage for Palat, whose shot slipped through the pads of Darcy Kuemper.
-It was Palat's 16th career go-ahead playoff goal, which trails only Brayden Point (18) in franchise history.
+It set the stage for Palat, whose shot slipped through the pads of Darcy Kuemper.
+A brief hush fell over the crowd.

-“I thought I played it well, slid over,” Kuemper said.
-"It just found a little hole.”

 Tampa Bay regrouped after an emotional Game 4 loss at home on a overtime goal from Colorado forward Nazem Kadri.
 The Lightning felt the Avalanche might have had too many players on the ice on the winner.

-A similar too-many-players-on-the-ice scenario unfolded Friday — and this time it was called.
-With 2:43 remaining, the Lightning went on the power play and made it so that Colorado couldn't pull Kuemper until the final moments.
+A too many players on the ice penalty was called Friday on Colorado with 2:43 remaining.
+The Lightning went on the power play and made it so that Colorado couldn't pull Kuemper until around 30 seconds remaining.
 They weathered the Avalanche's late barrage.

 Just the Lightning showing their championship mettle.
 They've already rallied back from a 3-2 deficit to Toronto in the first round, and climbed out of a 2-0 hole against the New York Rangers in the Eastern Conference finals.